WW Recipe of the Day: Skinny Easy Cheesy 2-Ingredient Shredded Zucchini Casserole

 This shredded zucchini recipe has quickly become a favorite because it’s so simple, it brings out the natural goodness of fresh zucchini, and it proves that you don’t need to get complicated or fancy to make something great.

-How Many Calories and Weight Watchers Points in this Cheesy Zucchini Casserole?
+How Many Calories and WW Points in this Cheesy Zucchini Casserole?

 According to my calculations, each serving has 148 calories and: